GSA/digitalgov.gov/content/resources/hurricane-helene-guidance-for-us-government.md

 The authority for this action comes from [Emergency Support Function 15](https://www.fema.gov/emergency-managers/national-preparedness/frameworks/response#esf) (ESF-15 - Public Affairs – Annex R) of the [National Response Framework](https://www.fema.gov/emergency-managers/national-preparedness/frameworks/response) where, during incidents of national significance, DHS has the authority to coordinate all U.S. government communications.

-On October 2, 2024, in conjunction with the [Federal Web Council](https://digital.gov/resources/federal-web-council/), DHS issued ESF-15 guidance for federal web and social communications to support the national response to Hurricane Helene.
+On September 26, 2024, in conjunction with the [Digital Experience Council](https://digital.gov/resources/an-introduction-to-the-digital-experience-council/), DHS issued ESF-15 guidance for federal web and social communications to support the national response to Hurricane Helene.

 {{< note >}} **All federal agencies are required to follow this guidance.** {{< /note >}}